Published on July 8th, 2019 | by Ruben0

 For more information on the production and the vineyard responsible for the Gabriela wines, see my Manzanilla Gabriela review.

 Gabriela Oro only has 2 sacas per year, and the average age will be around 7 years.
 The biggest difference between the two versions is not so much the higher age, but the barrel selection, focusing on the flor character.
+In the case of Gabriela the predominant strain is Montuliensis, leading to a higher level of acetaldehydes and a more punzante character.
 The Gabriela Oro has a slightly more intense colour but the difference is not very big.

 Manzanilla Gabriela Oro ‘En Rama’ (15%, Sánchez Ayala, L18)